Gooz92/world/README.md

 There are "@"s.
 They are are cutting down trees.

 ## TODO
+  * Split utils to common utils and other
   * Add posibility to place object on world (progress ~80%)
   * Scale map viewport (~progeress 80%, need to recentre, improve test)
   * Enum (class) for direction